Old-fashioned humble golden vegetable soup is deliciously vegan, easy, quick and budget-friendly.

 - Or freeze for 3-4 months.

-- Add a drizzle of vegan cream before serving for a cream of golden vegetable soup.
-Or add a scoop of vegan creme fraise, sour cream, or plain yogurt.
+- Add a drizzle of cream before serving for a traditional cream of golden vegetable soup.
+Or add a scoop of creme fraise, sour cream, or plain yogurt.

-- For gluten-free soup choose a gluten-free stock/broth and ensure that the vegan butter/margarine is free from gluten ingredients.
+- For gluten-free soup choose a gluten-free stock and ensure that the margarine is free from gluten ingredients.

-- Can't find any swedes?
-Swedes may also be known as rutabaga, Swedish turnip, neeps, yellow turnip, or wax turnip.
+- Can't source swede?
+Swedes may also be known as rutabaga, Swedish turnip, neeps, yellow turnip, or wax turnip depending on where you live!

 - Alternatively replace with turnips which are within the same brassica family as swedes, but turnips are much smaller in size so a few may be required.

-- Fun fact: A swede is a cross between a cabbage and turnip!
+- Fun fact: A swede is a cross between a cabbage and a turnip!

 Nutrition